WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ---

 Q - Can I use a VPN?

 A - You can if you're utilising the madNS Config Profile, make sure to set it up first!
-Guide is in the Portal app!
+VPN Guide is in the Portal app!

 ---

 Q - Will a restart bypass this and revoke my apps?

 A - Some users have found that on older devices, your apps might revoke, enable Airplane Mode and disable Wi-Fi when restarting or shutting down.

 ---

 Q - Will services such as AltStore, Sideloadly and Sidestore affect this guide at all?

 A - No, Those listed services use developer signing instead of Enterprise signing so they are fine to use alongside!
-You will however need to setup the Sideloadly's WireGuard, guide is in the Portal app!
+You will however need to setup the Sideloadly's WireGuard, VPN Guide is in the Portal app!

 ---